Paiheng Xu

 College Park, Maryland 20742

-I am a third-year CS Ph.D. student at the University of Maryland’s Computational Linguistics and Information Processing (CLIP) lab, advised by Wei Ai.
-My research interests are Natural Language Processing and Computational Social Science.
-I am interested in understanding human communications in various contexts by developing NLP tools that are explainable, causal, and fair.
-Currently, I am working on identifying equity-centered teaching practices in the classroom and effective messaging strategies for public health on social media.
+I am a fourth-year CS Ph.D. student at the University of Maryland’s Computational Linguistics and Information Processing (CLIP) lab, advised by Wei Ai.
+My research interests are Natural Language Processing (NLP) and Computational Social Science.
+I am interested in uncovering patterns from data and investigate how these patterns correlate with human behaviors, particularly in education and social media contexts.
+I also study how such patterns influence the behaviors of language models.
+At UMD, I also closely work with Jing Liu, Louiqa Raschid, Vanessa Frias-Martinez, and Furong Huang.

 In the past, I have interned at Adobe Research.
 Previously, I graduated from Johns Hopkins University with M.S.E in Computer Science, where I worked with Mark Dredze at Center for Language and Speech Processing.
 I obtained my B.E in Computer Science from Southwest University, where I worked with Yong Deng on Complex Network, and Tao Zhou on Human Mobility.